LokoSama/Political-Guesser/README.md

 ## Idea

-Themodel will be trained on tweets coming from United States Congress members, by requesting them using Twitter API.
+The model will be trained on tweets coming from United States Congress members, by requesting them using Twitter API.
-Once the training is over, the goal is to have a model able to guess the political side of the person emitting the tweet, or at least give the likelihood of the class.
+Once the training is over, the goal is to have a model able to guess the political side of the person emitting the tweet.
 The United States congress was chosen because of the existence of 2 major political classes, it can be imagined to continue this project with other countries thats contains more political classes.

 ## State of the project

-We have 2 different classifiers : NB classifier with 80% accuracy and SVM classifier with 70% accuracy.
+We have 2 different classifiers : NB classifier with 80% accuracy and SVM classifier with 73% accuracy.

 We created 2 final functions :
-- tweet_guesser : guess the political side from a tweet (based on his text) with the certainty
+- tweet_prediction : guess the political side from a tweet (based on his text) with the certainty
-- account_guesser : guess the political side from a account (based on his @)
+- account_prediction : guess the political side from a account (based on his @)

+The account prediction accuracy is 99% with NB classifier and 87% with SVM classifier.

+## Remove hashtags from dataset

+To remove hashtags from the datasets, add the following code in the filtering part of the CSV

+delete_tags = lambda x:re.sub(r'#\S+', '', x)
+dataset[2] = dataset[2].apply(delete_tags)